deficollective/defiscan/src/content/protocols/etherfi-stake/ethereum.md

 # Reviewer's Notes

-(Here, anything worth mentioning about what critical permissions you excluded from the scope or some elements that xyz protocol does in a unique way.
-If nothing seems relevant, just say that :)

-⚠️ During our analysis, we identified ...

-The support for L2 ETH through the ....
+- The support for L2 ETH through the Liquifier
+- EtherFiNode's proxy contract is unverified.

 # Protocol Analysis